 (ii) A written statement from a maintenance provider certifying that the system is not failing.

-(B) The department will send a letter to the permittee to terminate a WPCF permit.
+(B) DEQ will send a letter to the permittee to terminate a WPCF permit.
 The letter will be deemed a Certificate of Satisfactory Completion for the permitted system.

-(c) The department may terminate WPCF permits for existing holding tanks for which permits are no longer required under section (15) of this rule.
-The department will send a letter to the permittee to terminate the permit.
+(c) DEQ may terminate WPCF permits for existing holding tanks for which permits are no longer required under section (15) of this rule.
+DEQ will send a letter to the permittee to terminate the permit.
 The letter will be deemed a Certificate of Satisfactory Completion for the permitted system;

-(d) Permittees of other existing systems or combination of systems constructed or operating under a WPCF permit may request the department terminate the permit if all of the following conditions are met:
+(d) Permittees of other existing systems or combination of systems constructed or operating under a WPCF permit may request DEQ terminate the permit if all of the following conditions are met:

 (A) The system or combination of systems located on the same property or serving the same facility must have a total sewage flow design capacity of 2,500 gpd or less; and